infinity202/zoneminder.phusion/README.md

 - building the first time will take several minutes !
 - when finished:
 - ```sudo docker compose -f docker-compose.yaml up```
 - Your Zoneminder server will be up in a few minutes and reachable on https://`your docker host`:8843/zm
+- the ports are defined in your docker-compose.yml file! !

 #### Usage